todotxt/todo.txt-cli/CONTRIBUTING.md

+# DO NOT ENTER AN ISSUE UNTIL IT'S BEEN VERIFIED

 Please do not enter feature requests or bug reports here until you have joined the mailing list and submitted it there for verification and discussion first.

 http://tech.groups.yahoo.com/group/todotxt/